Written by Ryan McGuine //

 Global ambient air pollution exclusively refers to GHGs.
 The effect of global air pollution is not limited to any geographic location — a ton of carbon dioxide emitted in LA has the same effect on the climate as a ton of carbon dioxide emitted in London.
-Further, global air pollutants remain in the atmosphere long after they are emitted.
+Further, global air pollutants remain in the atmosphere after they are emitted and accumulate over time.
 Whereas local ambient air pollution will be wiped out with a good rain, carbon dioxide emitted today can remain in the atmosphere for up to 100 years, and methane, which is 25 times more effective at trapping heat than carbon dioxide, remains in the atmosphere for about 12 years.
-In addition, there is some delay in their warming effects, so even if all GHG emissions were brought to zero tomorrow, the global average temperature would continue rising for approximately 40 years before stabilizing.

 It should be noted that there are many other pollutants associated with energy besides air pollution, which are often related to air pollution mitigation.
 For example, coal-fired power plants generate hazardous solid and liquid wastes as byproducts of air pollution reduction like lime-sulfur slurry, selective catalytic converter catalyst, and captured PM.
 Additionally, the manufacturing and recycling of batteries used in electric vehicles present a myriad of environmental challenges, even while electric vehicles result in less ambient air pollution than internal combustion vehicles.
 The solid or liquid pollution tends to be easier to deal with in an environmentally-friendly way, but it is important to note that there are tradeoffs between the different forms.